oVirt/ovirt-site/source/feature/splash.html.md

 ### Testing

 1. Install oVirt
-2. Do not perform any backups
+2. Do not perform any backups, keep configuration settings with their default values.
 3. Log into web-admin
 4.  **Expected Results 1**: Condition #1 and Condition #2 are fulfilled -> The splash page should be displayed.
 5. Click on the link for the extra information on backup options.
-6.  **Expected Results 2**: The detailed backup options ([this](Ovirt-engine-backup)) page is opened in a new browser tab/window.
+6.  **Expected Results 2**: The detailed backup options page with the `EngineBackupOptionsInfoURL` configuration-value URL is opened in a new browser tab/window.
 7. Close web-admin
 8. Change `DisplayBackupSplashPageOnLogin` to `false`, restart engine.
 9. Log into web-admin
 10. **Expected Results 3**: Condition #2 is not fulfilled -> The splash page should **not** be displayed.
 11. Close web-admin
-12. Change `DisplayBackupSplashPageOnLogin` back to the `true`, restart engine.
+12. Change `DisplayBackupSplashPageOnLogin` back to `true`, restart engine.
-13. Perform a files backup using the 'engine-backup' tool
+13. Perform a files backup using the 'engine-backup' tool.
 14. Log into web-admin
 15. **Expected Results 4**: Condition #1 and Condition #2 are fulfilled -> The splash page should be displayed.
 16. Perform a db backup using the 'engine-backup' tool